DivisionSt/crystal-face/README.md

-# Crystal
+# starships face
-A Garmin Connect IQ watch face.
+A Garmin Connect IQ watch face based on the fantastic Crystal face by warmsound.
+This one puts an iconic starship in the background.

+## Everything below here is from the original Crystal README.md

 ## Description
 **If you enjoy using Crystal, you can support my work with a small donation:**